By HUAI SHASHOU

-The experimental Audi A6, code-named ‘Kai Te,’ was performing routine crackdown simulations along Chang’an Street when a crowd of peasants started congregating uncivilly.
+The experimental Audi A5 coupe, code-named ‘Kai Te,’ was performing routine crackdown simulations along Chang’an Avenue when a crowd of peasants started congregating uncivilly.

 “The car started honking loudly,” said Li Hongyun, a 53-year-old Gansu Province pig farmer, who was visiting the capital with her husband and three daughters.
 “It then made several attempts to deftly maneuver around us before it finally screeched its wheels angrily and took out my husband.”

 The car’s sole occupant, a young intern surnamed Tiao — who denies any responsibility for what ensued and has since been detained by police — was described by witnesses as “pounding frantically” on the car’s windows, before being unceremoniously ejected “several meters into the air, legs kicking” from the newly autonomous Kai Te.

 According to witnesses, the car then killed 11 souls as police stood by, realized it had a “taste for blood,” and changed course for Nanluoguxiang, a dangerously un-pedestrianized hutong popular among Chinese hipsters and foreign tourists.

 “My life flashed before my eyes,” said Liu Beibei, 22-year-old owner of Thongs & Things.
 “I jumped out of the way and watched as the car moved forward and backward over a group of six fair but helpless students from the Central Academy of Drama before turning its wheels up-road.”

 “It was like a shooting gallery,” said Lao Zugong, 81, a Chinese civil war veteran and long-time resident of the narrow, over-rated retirement community-cum-shopping district, who managed to escape the carnage.